stencila/dockta/README.md

 - `.DESCRIPTION`: A R package description file containing a list of the R packages required and other meta-data

-- `.envrion.jsonld`: A JSON-LD document containing structure meatadata on your project and all of its dependencies
+- `.envrion.jsonld`: A JSON-LD document containing structure meta-data on your project and all of its dependencies

 - `.Dockerfile`: A `Dockerfile` generated from `.environ.jsonld`